 The key to effective communications is telling a compelling story - whether it’s for a political candidate, a not-for-profit organization, or an executive at a Fortune 500 company.
 That’s where Tom digs in, crafting a narrative that engages and motivates people to act.
 The team at Acacia then gets the story out in the world using all the tools in the modern communications toolbox via earned, owned, and paid media.

 Tom was born and raised in Texas, where he trained and showed horses.
-He has been in Chicago since 2013, and currently lives in the Rogers Park neighborhood with his fiance Kevin and their dog, Lucas.
+He moved to Chicago in 2013, and currently lives in Evergreen Park with his fiance Kevin and their dog, Lucas.